cwil1/ICA-Experiments/README.md

 other candidate arguments show in main.py line 46-64<br/>

 # Project Results
-Audio mixes are contained in the data folder
+Audio mixes are contained in the data folder.
-Results from the project are contained in the results folder
+Results from the project are contained in the results folder.

 ## Experiments environments
 python 3.8.5 (at least >3.6)<br/>